mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how to find the number of things in an ArrayList.
 - [ ] ...how to iterate through elements of an ArrayList (for loop or for-each loop)
 - [ ] ...how to write text to a file?
+- [ ] ...how to read text from a file?
 - [ ] ...how to handle FileNotFoundExceptions by throwing?